 To be honest, I didn’t really care for French macarons (not to be confused with macaroons or coconut macaroons) the first time I tried them.
-But this macaron recipe can make a believer out of anyone.
-These apricot macarons are delicate with a sweet creamy filling you’ll adore.
+But this French macarons recipe can make a believer out of anyone.
+The macarons are delicate with a sweet, creamy filling you’ll adore.
+Plus, you can use this macaron recipe as a base for a ton of other flavors!

-I passed on eating macarons for a long time because I never enjoyed my first experience with them.
-That was until one day, when I was living in New York, and my roommate visited the Ladurée shop on a quest to buy macarons.
-She came back bearing a caramel macaron that she had gotten just for me.
+For a long time, I passed on eating macarons because I had never enjoyed my first experience with them.
+It wasn’t until one day, when I was living in New York, my roommate returned to our apartment with an assortment of macaron flavors from Ladurée.

-Suddenly, I understood what the entire craze over macarons had been.
-This French macaron was chewy, light, and filled with a delicious caramel flavor.
-It had that inexplicable macaron texture; you know, the one where you bite into the cookie and it sort of sticks to your teeth because it’s so chewy.
+Suddenly, I understood what the entire craze over French macarons had been.
+The macarons were chewy, light, and had a delicious macaron filling made up of flavors like caramel, strawberry, and raspberry.
+The cookies had that inexplicable macaron texture; you know, the one where you bite into the cookie and it sort of sticks to your teeth because it’s so chewy.

 French Macarons Recipe Step by Step